ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-message-signatures}

-All SATP messages exchanged between gateways must be signed [ECDSA], using the JSON Web Signatures mechanism [RFC7515].
+All SATP messages exchanged between gateways MUST be signed [ECDSA], using the JSON Web Signatures mechanism [RFC7515].

 Signature algorithms used by gateways for SATP messages SHOULD be selected from those defined in the JSON Web Algorithms (JWA) specification [RFC7518], with key types defined in JSON Web Key (JWK) specification [RFC7517].